FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/graceful-shutdown.md

 >
 > Make sure that there is no active streaming connection to an Edge server in order to successfully perform TM graceful shutdown.

 Each step will be executed after successful completion of the previous one.
-The extended *Server Control* page will have messages displayed, providing status on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server node components shutdown.
+The extended *Server Control* page will have messages displayed, providing status on {{< SecureTransport/componentshortname  >}} Server node components shutdown.

-After completion of step 3, the current <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server will not be processing any transfers until all services are restarted.
+After completion of step 3, the current {{< SecureTransport/componentshortname  >}} Server will not be processing any transfers until all services are restarted.
 You must perform these steps manually and no particular order is required.

-The option to shut down the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server node gracefully is also exposed as a REST API resource.
+The option to shut down the {{< SecureTransport/componentshortname  >}} Server node gracefully is also exposed as a REST API resource.
 For more information, refer to the [Admin API Swagger documentation](http://apidocs.axway.com/swagger-ui/index.html?productname=SecureTransport&productversion=5.4&filename=securetransport-program-server-ws-5.4.0-5-st-ws-admin-docs-v14.json "SecureTransport Admin API Swagger documentation").

 > **Note:**
 >